iamcco/coc-flutter/CHANGELOD.md

+# 1.9.6

+- Fixed #127 by setting the default for `onlyAnalyzeProjectsWithOpenFiles` to `false`.

 # 1.9.5

-- fix #132 hot reload breaking with latest coc.nvim
+- Fixed #132 hot reload breaking with latest coc.nvim.

 # 1.9.4